-Survive a stock market dipFinances
+Survive a stock market dipThis content is categorized as:

-Don’t sell.
-“Panic selling stocks is never a smart move.
-In fact, when the market is down it’s the worst time to pull your money out.
+Panic selling stocks may be your first initial urge, but it is never a smart move.
+In fact, when the market is down, it’s the worst time to pull your money out.

-Look ahead … far ahead.
-And not at your balance right now, says Johnson.
-If retirement is not around the corner (meaning less than five years away) you shouldn’t fear the short-term vagaries of the market.
+Don’t just focus on your balance right now.
+If retirement is not around the corner (meaning less than five years away), you shouldn’t fear the short-term changes of the market.

 Over the long run, stocks increase in value, but that doesn’t mean there won’t be periods where they will decline.
 Instead of panicking, view these dips as buying opportunities that allow you to buy stocks at essentially a “sale” price.
-And if you’re putting money into your account evenly throughout the year that means you’re bargain shopping when prices dip.
+And if you’re putting money into your account evenly throughout the year, that means you’re bargain shopping when prices dip.

-“If you are close to retirement, you need to be much more risk averse and have a more conservative asset allocation,” says Johnson.
-“That may mean taking some of your funds and buying an income annuity to assure your cash flow during retirement.”
+If you are close to retirement, it’s important to be much more risk averse and have a more conservative asset allocation.
+That may mean taking some of your funds and buying an income annuity to assure a monthly cash flow during retirement.
 Another option is a longevity annuity, which provides you with an annual income at a certain age like 80 or 85, which can protect you from outliving your retirement funds.